 - Beef stew meat: I used 1-inch chunks of London broil for this stew, but you can also use bone-in beef or lamb shanks.

-- Green almonds: You want the smaller, younger green almonds
+- Green almonds: You want the smaller, younger green almonds.
+When they get large, the outer fuzzy part is not edible.

 - Dried Persian limes: Persian dried limes (limoo omani) are very distinct in flavor.
 You can purchase them at middle eastern markets or online.
 You pierce the whole limes or chop them before adding to the stew.
 You can also use ground dried lime.
 If you do not have dried limes, substitute with more lemon juice.